CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/1_intro_linux.md

 achieved by clicking the "New Connection" button in the main window, while WinSCP will automatically launch a wizard to do this when you start it.
 Make sure to select "SFTP" as the "File Protocol", then enter the cluster's address under "Host Name", then enter your username and password.
-For example, if your username is `jsmith` and you want to transfer files to or from Magnus, you would enter `magnus.pawsey.org.au` as the Host Name and `jsmith` as the username.
+For example, if your username is `jsmith` and you want to transfer files to or from Setonix, you would enter `setonix.pawsey.org.au` as the Host Name and `jsmith` as the username.

 The command-line program `sftp` is almost universally available, and only slightly-less user-friendly than the graphical programs.
 Mac and Windows both have command-line clients which function the same way;